Describe a Time you had a Disagreement with Someone IELTS Cue Card

 Was the issue resolved?
 If yes, how?

-To resolve the issue, we met a doctor in our neighbourhood who had heaps of experience.
+To resolve the issue, we met a doctor in our neighbourhood who had much experience.
 The doctor examined the whole working of the vaccine and assured us that we could have it without any doubt.

-An enchanting hour with the doctor helped us to resolve our issue.
+An enchanting hour with the doctor helped us resolve our issue.

 Here are some examples of follow-up questions that the examiner might ask during your speaking part 3 related to the cue card “Describe a time you had a Disagreement with Someone ”.